-Prior to radically shifting their benefit strategy around a near-site clinic five years ago, Seattle Children's faced healthcare costs that were growing every year at a rate of 7-9%.
+Prior to radically shifting their benefits strategy around a near-site care center five years ago, Seattle Children's faced healthcare costs that were growing every year at a rate of 7-9%.
 And when they attempted to shift costs, the impact was nowhere near what they needed.
 Nor was it a long-term solution.

-That's when Seattle Children's realized a near-site clinic was their best option to get control of their costs, without sacrificing care for their employees.
+That's when Seattle Children's realized a near-site care center was their best option to get control of their costs, without sacrificing care for their employees.

 And the cost savings, according to Stoeckle, have been significant over the last five years — north of $15 million.